 The balance sheet characteristics of national banking systems that we use in our empirical analysis are constructed using Bankscope data.
 More concretely, we start by obtaining the balance sheet items of interest for the set of internationally active banks that report to the BIS consolidated banking statistics.
 Next, we aggregate bank-level characteristics to national banking system-wide variables, using weighted averages across the individual banks of a given nationality.
-The data are adjusted for mergers and acquisitions (see Brei et al., 2013) to avoid balance sheet jumps that are unrelated to lending.
+The data are adjusted for mergers and acquisitions in order to correct for balance sheet jumps that are unrelated to lending (see Brei et al., 2013).